 b.
-Valuation at historical cost
+Valuation at historical cost (384 and 389 NCC)

 Under this method, the investment is carried at acquisition cost, considering the impairment provisions.
+Dividends deemed to have been included in the acquisition price are not recognized in profit and loss.
+These are deducted from the acquisition cost (DAS 214.504).

 c.
-Valuation at current value
+Valuation at current value (384 NCC)